xtremestuff/protune-transforms/README.md

 ## ACES Input Transforms

+#### GoPro_GP-Log_Native_ACES.dctl
+IDT for ACES using Protune GP-Log (LogB=400) Gamma with Native Color Space - with CAT02 Chromatic Adaptation for use in DaVinci Resolve

 #### GoPro_Protune_Native_ACES_v2.dctl
 IDT for ACES using Protune (FLAT) Gamma with Native Color Space - with CAT02 Chromatic Adaptation for use in DaVinci Resolve